FREE

 World Refugee Day is an international day designated by the United Nations to honor refugees around the globe.
 It falls each year on June 20 and celebrates the strength and courage of people who have been forced to flee their home country to escape conflict or persecution.
 This June 20, join the Wisconsin Department of Children and Families – Bureau of Refugee Programs and Lynden's HOME Refugee Steering Committee to celebrate World Refugee Day, and our refugee communities, at the Lynden Sculpture Garden.

 Bring a picnic and a blanket to enjoy the outdoors with friends, family, and community.
-Or bring along cash to “taste the world”: you’ll be able to grab a snack, sample dishes, or purchase a full meal from chefs from local refugee communities.
-Halal and vegan options provided.
+Or bring along cash to "taste the world": you'll be able to purchase a full meal from chefs from local refugee communities.
+Vegetarian and halal options provided.
 A full menu will be displayed.

 World Refugee Day at Lynden, co-sponsored by the Wisconsin Department of Children and Families – Bureau of Refugee Programs, is organized as both a resource fair and a celebration of many cultures.
 In addition to making art, tasting food, and listening to stories, poems, and music and dance, visitors will be able to gather information on local services for refugees.
 Under our resource tent, you'll find new and existing partners including refugee-serving agencies and community-based organizations.